kentSarmiento/link-for-later-service/link-for-later-lambda/README.md

 ## Development

 [Cargo Lambda](https://www.cargo-lambda.info/) is one of the options for development of this service and it is pre-installed as part of the devcontainer.

-Use [`cargo lambda watch`](https://www.cargo-lambda.info/commands/watch.html) to run the app as lambda:
+Use [`cargo lambda watch`](https://www.cargo-lambda.info/commands/watch.html) to run the app as lambda locally:

 ```sh
 cargo lambda watch